home-assistant/home-assistant.io/source/_integrations/weather.template.markdown

 ### Template variables

 State-based template entities have the special template variable `this` available in their templates.
-The `this` variable aids [self-referencing](/integrations/template#self-referencing) of an entity's state and attribute in templates.
+The `this` variable aids [self-referencing](/integrations/template#self-referencing) of an {% term entity %}'s state and attribute in templates.